bkuschak/cmsis_dap_tcp_esp32/README.md

 ## Operation

 After power-on, the ESP32 will attempt to connect to the WiFi that was configured using menuconfig.
-It will then begin listing for an incoming connection from OpenOCD.
+It will then begin listening for an incoming connection from OpenOCD.
 The ESP32 will print status and error messages to the console, which can be observed using ```idf.py monitor```.
 A message is printed whenever the OpenOCD client connects or disconnects.
 Only one active connection